-Next, in accordance with Article 2 of the Mediation Rules of the International Mediation & Arbitration Center (IMAC), except when a mediation process is taking place within the framework of Hybrid Arbitration which is based on the Memorandum of Understanding between the National Arbitration Body Indonesia (BANI) and IMAC.
+Next, in accordance with Article 2 of the Mediation Rules of the International Mediation & Arbitration Centre (IMAC), except when a mediation process is taking place within the framework of Hybrid Arbitration which is based on the Memorandum of Understanding between the National Arbitration Body Indonesia (BANI) and IMAC.
 Next, the mediation process can only be attended by the parties, the powers of the parties, and the Mediator, as stated in Article 11 paragraph 3's explanation of secrecy.

-Qualification and status of mediator
+Qualification and Status of Mediator

-Not all mediators in administrative bodies namely Estate Distribution Division (EDD) and Amanah Raya Berhad (ARB) have certain qualification or undergo any relevant examination to become a mediator.
-But, there are also places that require qualifications for the mediator.
-For instance, mediator in Civil High Court.
-The judges, the Judicial Commissioner, the Sessions Court Judge, the Deputy Registrar, and the Senior Assistant Registrar are all serve as mediators at the court-annexed mediation.
-Moreover, as for individual who wishes to become a mediator in private mediation centre like Malaysian Mediation Centre (MMC), the individual must have finished the Malaysian Mediation Centre (MMC)'s 40-hour, 5-day Course, as well as a practical assessment, in order to be accredited to the Panel of Mediators.
-The Mediator will be subject to the Malaysian Mediation Centre (MMC), Rules if recognised to the Malaysian Mediation Centre (MMC), 's Panel of Mediators.
-As for Asian International Arbitration Centre (AIAC), the appointed mediator must meet the requirements of an institution in respect to a mediator; possess the necessary training, specialised knowledge, or experience in mediation through formal tertiary education.
+Looking at the current practice, not all mediators in administrative bodies such as Estate Distribution Division (EDD) and Amanah Raya Berhad (ARB) have qualifications or undergo sufficient training to become a mediator.
+However, some places require qualifications for mediators.
+For instance, the mediator in the Civil High Court.
+The judges, the Judicial Commissioner, the Sessions Court Judge, the Deputy Registrar, and the Senior Assistant Registrar all serve as mediators at the court-annexed mediation.
+Moreover, as for an individual who wishes to become a mediator in a private mediation centre like the Malaysian Mediation Centre (MMC), the individual must have finished the Malaysian Mediation Centre (MMC)'s 40-hour, 5-day Course, as well as a practical assessment, in order to be accredited to the Panel of Mediators.
+The Mediator will be subject to the Malaysian Mediation Centre (MMC), Rules if recognised by the Malaysian Mediation Centre (MMC), Panel of Mediators.
+As for Asian International Arbitration Centre (AIAC), the appointed mediator must meet the requirements of an institution with respect to a mediator; possess the necessary training, specialised knowledge, or experience in mediation through formal tertiary education.
 Generally in Malaysia, it is not an obligation to have any qualification or pass any exam to become a mediator.
 However, it also depends on where the individual applies to be a mediator.
-The only eligibility requirement is that the mediators must fluent in both Malay and English other than adhere to Code of Ethics and Professional Conduct.
+The only eligibility requirement is that the mediators must be fluent in both Malay and English other than adhering to the Code of Ethics and Professional Conduct.

 In terms of qualifications to become a mediator in Indonesia, Indonesia has its own approach to appoint mediators.
 The Indonesian Mediation Centre (Pusat Mediasi Nasional) and the Indonesian Supreme Court have specified requirements for mediators, including having a specific degree of education and experience in mediation as well as completing an exam.
 A minimum of 60 hours of mediation training, including both academic and practical components, must be completed by mediators in Indonesia.
-To practise, mediators must be registered with either the Indonesian Supreme Court or the Indonesian Mediation Centre.
+To practice, mediators must be registered with either the Indonesian Supreme Court or the Indonesian Mediation Centre.
 Depending on where the mediation will take place, the mediators will also likely need to be fluent in the local language.
-The Indonesian Mediation Centre's Code of Ethics for Mediators is the only regulation that must be adhered by mediators.
+The Indonesian Mediation Centre's Code of Ethics for Mediators is the only regulation that must be adhered to by mediators.

-Matters outside the scope of mediation
+Matters Outside the Scope of Mediation

-In Malaysia, not all cases can typically be brought to mediation (Sophia Ismail,2021).
+It should be noted that in Malaysia, not all cases can simply be brought to mediation (Sophia Ismail, 2021).
 Mediation is frequently used in cases involving defamation suits, tort disputes, family problems, contract disputes, business issues, and intellectual property disputes.
-Mediation might not be appropriate in situations where a court must render a decision on a legal issue, when one party needs injunctive relief to be protected.
-For instance, when a person's safety is under jeopardy, when domestic violence or child abuse has occurred.
+Mediation might not be appropriate in situations where a court must render a decision on a legal issue when one party needs injunctive relief to be protected.
+For instance, when a person's safety is in jeopardy when domestic violence or child abuse has occurred.
 The parties are unwilling to settle because their relationship has already soured.
 Next, extreme conflict and a power imbalance between the parties could exist, which the mediator is unable to address.
 Therefore, to decide if mediation is likely to be helpful, each case must be independently assessed.